songlining/vault-tpm-helper-demo/steps.md

-# TPM-based Vault Authentication Demo Steps
+# TPM-based Vault Authentication Demo

 This document provides step-by-step instructions for demonstrating TPM-based TLS certificate authentication with HashiCorp Vault.

 ## Prerequisites

-- Server setup completed using `./setup.sh --defaults` (or `./setup.sh` for interactive mode)
-- SSH access to the configured server
+- Ubuntu 24
-- TPM device enabled and functional
+- files encrypted and TPM device enabled on VM level
+- the current (supplied) linux user will be part of the sudoers
+- ssh is enabled and can logon with ssh keys (not username/password)
+- The default test ssh info: `ssh lsong@vault-tpm-demo`

 ### Running the Setup